Frickley: Frickley Hall

 The Grade II listed Frickley Hall is a grand house in the village, which is the location of the Frickley Horse Trials events.

 Sport

 The village lends its name to the nearby football team Frickley Athletic and is home to the Frickley Horse Trials.

 Music

-Located in neighbouring South Elmsall are the world famous Carlton Main Frickley Colliery Brass Band, a multi award-winning traditional brass band, with strong ties to the former colliery.
+Located in neighbouring South Elmsall is the Carlton Main Frickley Colliery Brass Band, a traditional brass band, with strong ties to the former colliery.